 To enroll, the following forms will be collected before a child’s first day:

 - Enrollment and Tuition Contract.
 Please contact Site Director for the correct contract based on your child's schedule

 - Registration fee & first week of child care tuition

 - Registration Form.
 See Links above (All Fields Completed)

 - Health Care Summary (Required Within 30 Days of Enrollment)

 - Parent Permission Form

-- Key Fob Agreement (Blaine, Brooklyn Park, Crocus Hill, Lino Lakes & Maple Grove)
+- Key Fob Agreement - Parent Version (Blaine, Brooklyn Park, Crocus Hill, Lino Lakes & Maple Grove)